zWolfrost/get.js/README.md

 &nbsp;
 ## Changelog and Breaking Changes
 **Watch out for this section if you wish to migrate to a different version.** <br>
-*New patches are usually bugfixes and/or documentation clarification*
+*New patches are usually bugfixes and/or documentation clarifications and only meaningful ones are written.*

 - **v1.1.0**: Removed "call" method as i didn't feel like it fits in the package theme.
 Also because it was just the following code: `window[name](...args)` <br> Added the "root" method.
+  - *v1.1.1: The imports' usage was finally corrected and the type of the package is specified in package.json (module).*

 &nbsp;
 ## How to use